GoodGuyPJ/PayTM_Full-Stack_Digital_Wallet/README.md

-# PayZap
+# PayTM

-PayZap is an end-to-end payment wallet clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+PayTM is an end-to-end payment wallet clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to sign up, sign in, view their dashboard, and conduct money transfers with real-time balance updates.

 ## Setup